 The Truth About Miralax Use

-The truth is, besides having potent toxicity for at least some children, this drug does nothing to treat causes of constipation.
-Like many drugs, it is a bandaid approach.
+The truth is, besides reaching a dangerous level of toxicity for some children, Miralax does not treat causes of constipation.
 What it does do is turn stool into mush, by pulling more water into the intestine.
-Children can go from being impacted with hard dry feces – which is indeed uncomfortable or painful, and important to resolve, since this encourages toxins from stool or disruptive microbes to leach back into circulation), to expelling some mushy stool regularly.
-But, they can still be left with blobs of sticky festering fecal matter throughout the colon, despite using more, more, and more Miralax.
+Children can go from being impacted with hard dry feces – which is indeed uncomfortable or painful, and important to resolve, since this encourages toxins from stool to be reabsorbed – to expelling some mushy stool regularly.
+Even still, kids can be left with blobs of sticky festering fecal matter throughout the colon, despite using more, more, and more Miralax.

-For kids on Miralax for a long time, a common problem that I’ve encountered in my pediatric nutrition practice is “overflow diarrhea” – that is, blow outs of loose stool every few days, with or without firm, hard, or dry plugs of stool.
-This overflow, which seeps around the impacted matter, causes staining in pants that kids (or teens) can’t control.
+For kids on Miralax for a long time, a common problem that I’ve encountered in my pediatric nutrition practice is “overflow diarrhea”.
+In this scenario, blow outs of loose stool happen every few days, with or without firm, hard, or dry plugs of stool.
+This overflow seeps around impacted stool matter, causing staining in pants that kids (and even teens) can’t control.
 For toddlers, it can explode up the child’s back and and down to ankles.
 Many moms have described to me the daily chore of stripping kids down, bathing them, and getting fresh clothing because this pattern covers their toddlers or babies in stool.
 Older kids experience embarrassing stool accidents with this pattern.
 Needless to day, this is exasperating and concerning for parents – and miserable for kids.
-Regardless, it’s common for pediatricians to use Miralax indefinitely anyway: In 2013, Miralax was the fourth most popular drug in the “digestive” category, with nearly $180 million of it sold!

-There are many other solutions.
-They are non-toxic, safe, and more effective.
+There are other solutions!
+They are non-toxic, safe, and effective.
 My top three interventions for constipation are…

 1 – Assess and clear fungal infections in the gut.